Radial Jet Drilling is an enhanced oil recovery (EOR) method.

 - Offer an alternative solution to a frac

 - Provide an excellent conduit to deploy chemicals or other EOR solutions

 - Be an excellent technology to deploy on water disposal wells - massively increasing the injectivity of water wells

 Numerous expert reports indicate that existing (old) wells should see an increase in production of between 300%-1000% after the successful application of Radial Drilling.
 The increase in production comes mainly from oil or gas that would not have previously been produced.

-The successful application of Radial Drilling entails being able to enter an existing vertical wellbore of 4.5” (or greater) in diameter, mill a hole in the steel casing, and then using a high-pressure water jet technology drill out through the near wellbore damage into the formation.
+The successful application of Radial Drilling entails being able to enter an existing vertical wellbore of 4.5” (or greater) in diameter, mill a hole in the steel casing, and then using a high-pressure water jet technology, or a mechanical bit, to drill out through the near wellbore damage into the formation.

 It is a well established fact that each and every oil or gas well in the world suffers from near wellbore damage.
 This damage leads to a major decline in production and recovery from these wells, and for decades a multitude of solutions have been tried.
 The most common method to treat the damage is via the use of acid or chemicals, which generally provides a short-term solution before the problem re-occurs.

 Other solutions are small frac jobs or even jetting the perforations.